Roy Harvey (politician)

-William Charles Roy Harvey (6 January 1921 – 23 April 2006), was Lord Mayor of Brisbane, Queensland, Australia from 1982 until 1985.
-A member of the Labor Party, he spent a total of 27 years on the Council.
+William Charles Roy Harvey (6 January 1921 – 23 April 2006), was an Australian politician who served as Lord Mayor of Brisbane from 1982 until 1985.
+Harvey was a member of the Labor Party, and represented the party for a total of 27 years on the Council.
+He was also the member for Stafford in the Queensland Legislative Assembly for one term from 1972-1974.

 History

+Harvey was first elected as alderman for Kedron Ward, for the Labor Party at the 1952 Brisbane City Council election.
+He represented the ward for seven consecutive three year terms, finishing at the 1973 election.

+He served as the Labor member for Stafford in the Queensland Legislative Assembly from 1972 to 1974, losing the seat to Liberal Party candidate Terry Gygar at the 1974 Queensland state election.
+He re-contested the seat at the 1977 election, but was unsuccessful.

-Harvey was elected for seven three year terms as an Alderman of the Brisbane City Council representing the Council Ward of Kedron 1952–1973.
-He was the Labor member for Stafford in the Queensland Legislative Assembly from 1972–1974.
-He represented the Brisbane City Council Ward of Mitchelton 1979-1982 and held the office of Vice-Mayor of the City of Brisbane 1979–1982.
-Harvey also served on Finance Committee 1953-1955 and as Chairman 1979–1982.
-He was a member of the Health Committee 1955-1957 and the Works Committee 1957–1961.
-He was also served on the Establishment and Co-Ordination Committee 1961–1973,1979–1982 and as Chairman 1982-1985 and in addition as Chairman of the Council Transit and Electricity Committee 1961–1973.
+He was elected for the Brisbane City Council's Mitchelton Ward at the 1979 election, and became Vice-Mayor of the City of Brisbane.
+He was re-elected at the 1982 election, and was elected as Lord Mayor by the alderman of the newly-formed council.

+During his time as an alderman, Harvey served on the council's Finance Committee 1953–1955 and as its Chairman 1979–1982, the Health Committee 1955–1957 and the Works Committee 1957–1961.
+He was also served on the Establishment and Co-Ordination Committee 1961–1973,1979–1982 and as Chairman 1982–1985 and in addition as Chairman of the Council Transit and Electricity Committee 1961–1973.